 “Every year, we have been able to give to every mom who was nominated,” Strong says.

-In 2021, that included 70 families.
-Over the past three years, about 250 families have been helped.
+In 2022, that included 85 families.
+To date, 335 families have been helped.
 Most of those who are nominated live in Utah, but some come from other states.

 Looking back on her own experience, Strong knows how hard some holidays can be while raising kids on your own.
 But thankfully, what a mom sees isn’t necessarily what a kid sees.